MaheshwariNidhaan/Online-Judge/README.md

 ### **Admin Tools**
 - **Problem Administration**: Add, edit, and delete coding problems.
-- **Test Case Management**: Manage test cases for problems.
+- **Test Case Management**: Admin can edit sample test cases and add/delete hidden test cases for a particular problem.

 ### **Problem Management**
-- **Problem List**: A curated list of coding problems, categorized by difficulty.
+- **Problem List**: A curated list of coding problems, with their difficulty levels displayed.
-- **Detailed Problem Statements**: Comprehensive problem descriptions with input/output specifications and example test cases.
+- **Detailed Problem Statements**: Comprehensive problem descriptions with input/output specifications and sample test cases.
+- **Hidden Test Cases**: User's code is run against sample(visible to the user) and hidden test cases.

 ### **Code Submission**
-- **Online Code Editor**: Write, edit, and submit code in the platform.
+- **Online Code Editor**: Write, edit, and submit code in the platform (Ace editor)
 - **Code Execution**: Secure and isolated code execution environment powered by Docker.
 - **Verdict System**: Automatic evaluation of submissions with verdicts including:
   - **Accepted**: Code meets all requirements.